dishfulwastaken/dishful-ui/README.md

 - Start planning swooshes
 - Enable offline usage??
 I know there is some option in firebase, but should we consider doing something like using privateDb while no connection?
-- Use AsyncValue instead of Result so we dont need any magic values for loading states!
 - Give keys to widgets!!!
 - Look into how we comply with GDPR,
   I think it will just involve giving users the ability to see all the data we store